ARTICLES ON PAPER MONEY

 The Swiss National Bank has for the past decade and more planned

-steady reduction in the numbers of banknotes available, as credit
+for a steady reduction in the numbers of banknotes available, as

-and electronic transfer payments increasingly take the place of
+credit cards and electronic transfer payments increasingly take

 Instead, demand for one of the world's most stable and respected